facebookarchive/caffe2/_docs/AICamera.md

 permalink: /docs/AI-Camera-demo-android.html
 ---

 Caffe2 is powering some of the coolest advances in mobile applications, especially for the camera.
-In this recent announcement of Messenger's updated camera features, many of the effects, including the style transfer can be attributed to Caffe2.
+In this recent announcement of Facebook's updated camera features, many of the effects, including style transfer can be attributed to Caffe2.

 [![Facebook Camera new features video](http://img.youtube.com/vi/SnqzXaXnIDw/0.jpg)](https://youtu.be/SnqzXaXnIDw "Facebook's New Camera")